KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\routes.py:63`

 **Description**:
-The `get_contacts_view` method is designed to configure and display a filtered view of contact information within the EeazyCRM application, applying various filters such as search criteria, ownership, account associations, and date ranges, while also ensuring appropriate access permissions are enforced.
+The `get_contacts_view` method is used to retrieve a view of contacts in the EeazyCRM application, applying various filters such as search, owner, accounts, and date filters, and checking access permissions.
+It is likely called by a controller or a route handler in the application when a user requests to view contacts.

 ---